decentraland/bronzeage-node/README.md

 ### RPC API

-There's two new JSON RPC endpoints that facilitate creation and querying of land
+There are some new JSON RPC endpoints that facilitate creation and querying of land
 content:

 * **gettile(x, y)**: fetches the torrent info hash of a tile's content.